Xilinx/PYNQ/docs/source/pynq_remote.rst

 PYNQ.remote provides two key benefits to PYNQ.
 First, by moving the Python API to the host machine we create opportunities to integrate PYNQ into host-based hardware and software workflows.
 This allows users to take full advantage of the Python ecosystem on the host, while still controlling AMD's adaptive SoC devices remotely.
 This is particularly useful for applications that require high-performance computing, such as AI inference, data processing, or real-time visualisations.
 This allows the host to handle complex computations, while the FPGA can focus on specialised tasks.

-Second, by using a minimal Petalinux image the target device software requirements are reduced to a PYNQ meta-layer and a minimal root file system.
+Second, by using an EDF-built remote root filesystem the target software footprint is reduced to the PYNQ meta-layer, XRT, and a minimal Linux userspace.
 Additionally, we have implemented a PYNQ C++ API called `PYNQ.cpp` that runs on the target device, which provides a low-level interface to the hardware.
-Together, this provides a greatly reduced image size (small enough to fit on a RAM disk) and allows deployment with a minimal software footprint.
+Together, this provides a greatly reduced image size compared with a full classic PYNQ SD card image and allows deployment with a minimal software footprint.
 This is ideal for when resources are constrained, such as edge computing or IoT applications.

 The diagram below illustrates the key differences between Classic PYNQ and PYNQ.remote.